Tarot Runes I Ching Stichomancy Contact

 Click for Details Click for Details Click for Details

-Click for DetailsThe card in the middle of the lower line represents the qualities that you express in this circumstance.
+Click for DetailsThe second card, placed above the significator, represents Air.
+It describes your spirit, process of thought, and the influence of reason.
 The World, when reversed: Incompleteness and shoddy design.
 A great work betrayed.
 Insecurity, fear of change, and the failure to reach goals.
 Regret and disappointment.